-- (a) As part of establishing the Arena Group, the Company entered into an acquisition and funding agreement pursuant to which Westaim agreed to provide funding of start-up costs to the Arena Group of up to \$4,300.
-At March 31, 2016, Westaim had provided funding of \$1,844 pursuant to the agreement. - (b) In connection with the sale of the operations and assets of the Company's former subsidiary NUCRYST Pharmaceuticals Corp. ("Nucryst") in 2009, Nucryst agreed to indemnify the purchaser against certain liabilities or losses as described in the asset purchase agreement to an aggregate maximum of \$11,000, subject to certain exclusions.
+- (a) In connection with the sale of the operations and assets of the Company's former subsidiary NUCRYST Pharmaceuticals Corp. ("Nucryst") in 2009, Nucryst agreed to indemnify the purchaser against certain liabilities or losses as described in the asset purchase agreement to an aggregate maximum of \$11,000, subject to certain exclusions.
 The Company also agreed to indemnify the purchaser and the purchaser's directors, officers and employees, for an indefinite period, from certain environmental liabilities and costs relating to the premises formerly leased by Nucryst in Fort Saskatchewan, Alberta.
-No claims have been made under, and no amounts have been accrued related to, these indemnities. - (c) The Company has operating leases in Toronto with remaining lease terms of up to 4 years.
-At March 31, 2016, the Company had a total commitment of \$1,169 for future occupancy cost payments including payments due not later than one year of \$291 and payments due later than one year but not later than four years of \$878. - (d) The Company may be involved in legal matters that arise from time to time in the ordinary course of the Company's business.
+No claims have been made under, and no amounts have been accrued related to, these indemnities. - (b) The Company has operating leases in Toronto with remaining lease terms of up to 4 years.
+At June 30, 2016, the Company had a total commitment of \$1,086 for future occupancy cost payments including payments due not later than one year of \$318 and payments due later than one year but not later than four years of \$768. - (c) The Company may be involved in legal matters that arise from time to time in the ordinary course of the Company's business.
 At this time, the Company is not aware of any legal matters of this type that are believed to be material to the Company's results of operations, liquidity or financial condition.